Welcome to today's edition of the Rush 24-7 podcast.

 And it's fascinating to me.

-The Palestinian kids, they look they're the cutest, most photogenic little moppets in the world.
+The Palestinian kids, they're the cutest, most photogenic little Moppets in the world.

-But you go into a convenience store, they've got the martyrs of the week uh uh pinned up behind the cash register.
+But you go into a convenience store, they've got the martyrs of the week pinned up behind the cash register.

-In fact, the the the chap was rather more friendly to me than uh than some of these Vermont general store guys are.
+In fact, the chap was rather more friendly to me than some of these Vermont general store guys are.

-Uh but he nevertheless he's got the Martins of the Week pinned up behind the cash register.
+But nevertheless, he's got the Martyrs of the Week pinned up behind the cash register.

-And the first prize winner was twelve-year-old Mahmoud Naji Chalila, uh, who won with My Heart has turned into a sad block of pain.
+And the first prize winner was 12-year-old Mahmoud Naji Chalila, who won with, My heart has turned into a sad block of pain.

 One day I will buy a weapon and I will blow away the fetters.